aninchat/theasciiconstruct/content/post/juniper-apstra-part1.md

 Naturally, there are many other pieces of data that we might want to store or link to a network device.
 It doesn't make sense to have everything in one table itself.
 This is where relationships are built, and hence the term "relational" database.

-For example, let's say we'd like to have some device specific settings like AAA enabled or not, site name or site ID, it's role in the network (spine/leaf/other) and so on.
+For example, let's say we'd like to have some device specific settings like AAA enabled or not, site name or site ID, its role in the network (spine/leaf/other) and so on.
 We could have another table for this called 'devicesettings' that has all of this information, and build a relationship between this table and our 'networkdevice' table.
 This is done using something called as 'foreign keys'.
 A foreign key is simply a column that uniquely identifies a row in another table.

 Let's add another column in our 'networkdevice' table, and we'll call it 'device_id'.
 This is the foreign key that will connect our two tables together.
 Visually, this would be something like this: